A de Broglie-Bohm Model of Pure Shape Dynamics: $N$-body system: Outcome Problem and de Broglie-Bohm Theory

-To model an observer, we assume that the observer is a physical subsystem whose instantaneous state is given by a point in $Q_{\text{app}}$.
-This observer is supposed to have a theoretical model to describe the subsystem and ``measurement-like" interactions with the subsystem that allow him to update his description of the state of the system.
-To be precise, we assume \begin{enumerate} \item The observer uses a Bayesian density matrix $\hat\rho_{\text{emp}}$ to model his knowledge of the state of the subsystem. \item The observer has the ability to turn on quasi-instantaneous measurement-like interactions.
-This is an interaction between the subsystem and a recording degree of freedom $Q_k^o$, which will be modeled as a coordinate in $Q_{\text{app}}$.
-We assume that the observer puts $Q_k^o$ in its ``ready" state, to which we will assign the coordinate value $0$, before turning on the quasi-instantaneous measurement-like interaction.
-Finally, we assume that this interaction is such that if the universe is in a product state $|n\rangle\otimes|\textrm{ready}\rangle\otimes|\psi\rangle$, where $|n\rangle$ is an eigenstate of the subsystem observable $\hat A$, then the interaction will move $Q_k^o$ to the coordinate value $n$. \item We assume that the internal dynamics of the observer is such that the observer can store a large number of positions $Q_k^o$ and that the observer can turn on many interactions and so acquire new ``measurement outcomes" from the subsystem. \end{enumerate} Let us now ask whether the observer will experience that the usual quantum formalism is a good description of the information he acquires about the subsystem.
-Since in our de Broglie-Bohm framework a unique history of the universe is given, we assume we have a ``real'' ensemble of effectively similar subsystems formed within the universe.
-This claim of structure formation will be justified more explicitly in the analysis of the solutions of our model in \S\ref{subsec:numerical}.
-Hence, we assume $Q_{\text{sys}}$ can be written as
+To model an observer, we assume that it is a physical subsystem whose instantaneous state is given by a point in $\mathcal{Q}_{\text{app}}$.
+The previously mentioned $A$-basis of this observer is chosen as that basis whose elements are uniquely identified by the configuration, i.e., the wave function support of the $|A_n\rangle$ splits $\mathcal{Q}_{\text{app}}$ into disjoint regions $r_n$, such that the subsystem configuration being in one of these regions corresponds to selecting one of the states $|A_n\rangle$ as a distinguishable outcome.
+This observer is supposed to have a theoretical model to describe the subsystem and its ``measurement-like'' interactions (of the type described in \eqref{equ:MeassurementInteraction}) that allow them to update their description of the state of the subsystem.
+To be precise, we shall assume: \begin{enumerate} \item The observer uses an empirical density matrix $\hat\rho_{\text{emp}}$ to model their knowledge of the state of the subsystem.
+In particular, if the observer has no other information than the outcome encoded in the apparatus configuration being shifted from region $r_0$ (the ``ready'' state) to region $r_n$, then the subsystem is assigned the state $\hat\rho_{\text{emp}}=\hat P_n/\textrm{Tr}(\hat P_n)$, where $\hat P_n$ denotes the projector onto the eigenspace of the observed observable which corresponds to the eigenvalue $n$. \item The observer has the ability to turn on quasi-instantaneous measurement-like interactions.
+We will also assume that they set the relevant configuration $Q_k^0$ into its ``ready'' state, to which we will assign the coordinate value $0$, before turning on the quasi-instantaneous measurement-like interaction.
+Finally, we shall further assume that this interaction is such that if the universe is in a product state $|n\rangle\otimes|\textrm{ready}\rangle\otimes|\psi\rangle$, where $|n\rangle$ is an eigenstate of the subsystem observable $\hat A$, then the interaction will move $Q_k^0$ to the coordinate value $n$. \item The internal dynamics of the observer is such that they can store a large number of positions $Q_k^0$ and turn on many interactions, thereby acquiring new ``measurement outcomes'' from the subsystem.
+The observer is then able to ``update'' their previously gathered information through subsequent measurements, by means of a von Neumann or Lindblad equation to evolve the subsystem state, whereby the updates are attained by projecting the evolved density matrix onto the subsequently determined eigenspaces and normalizing the density matrix thereafter. \end{enumerate}